marcosrc92/MARS-data/README.md

 Explore the data and visualizations to gain insights about the conclusions of "Embedded GPU Memory Allocation Regarding Safety".
 Characterisation folder contains text files with all data gathered from a static analysis of the code and an Excel file which summarize al raw data.
 The next folders contains text documents of temporal analysis organised as explained before, a first level which contains the DWARF evaluated and an Excel file, a second level with the allocation method for each DWARF with text files and its histograms.
-Please notice that this files had no header, this was convenient for faster coding when parsing data for extracting mean and standard deviation values.
+Please notice that this files has no header, this was convenient for faster coding when parsing data for extracting mean and standard deviation values.

 ```
 exeTime.txt files has this header